shieldgenerator7/DnD-Stories/Yigrisid/A Cat in Yggrassid Plain.md

 Nightfall came and everyone split.
 Marisa, Aurora, and Februs took the high ground on the cliffs.
 Zane, Asahi, and Drathalion grouped at the front gate.

 “We have to take out those guards.”
-Zane pointed to the tow guards in the towers on either side of the gate.
+Zane pointed to the two guards in the towers on either side of the gate.

 “Wait here.”
 Drathalion climbed a tree, and found a guard on a tower near the gate.
 He was holding a torch, and a gold chain was glittering around his neck.
 Drathalion blinked aggressively at the guard, and a blue paw mark appeared on his chest.
 She pulled back an arrow in her bow, and shot the guard right in the chest.